 Are there children on board?

 Children aged under 16 are not allowed on board.
-Children are welcome on private charter.
+Children are more than welcome on a private charter.